ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

 df['published_at'] = pd.to_datetime(df['published_at'])
 ```

-Here we define the destination table ID (table_id) where the DataFrame data will be loaded.
+Here we define the destination `table_id` where the DataFrame data will be loaded.
 This table is located in the `company_house` dataset within the specified project.

 ```python
 table_name = 'company_house_stream'